chuckfinca/ASimplePurchaseKit/STOREKIT_TESTING_GUIDE.md

-# StoreKit Testing Guide for ASimplePurchaseKitProject
+# StoreKit Testing Guide for ASimplePurchaseKit

 This document outlines the strategy, known issues, and best practices for testing StoreKit interactions within the ASimplePurchaseKit project, especially when using Swift Package Manager (SPM).